Javascript is not enabled.

 Sarah Rogers (Source: Getty Images(2))

-But in truth, headaches can be due to many different causes that are often difficult to pin down.
-And the only way to accurately measure your blood pressure is to get it taken at the doctor’s office and to track it yourself with a good quality home blood pressure monitor.
+But in truth, headaches can stem from a wide range of causes that are often difficult to pinpoint.
+And the only way to accurately measure your blood pressure and know if it is high is to have it taken at the doctor’s office and to track it yourself with a good-quality home blood pressure monitor.

 Home blood pressure monitoring is vital

-“We are highly encouraging people, especially older people, because hypertension is so prevalent, to have home blood pressure monitors so they can check and see what their blood pressures are on average,” says Beverly Green, M.D., senior investigator for Kaiser Permanente Washington Health Research Institute.
-Green is a member of the Target: BP Advisory Group, a partnership between the American Medical Association (AMA) and the American Heart Association, and a fellow with the AHA.
+“We are highly encouraging people — especially older people because hypertension is so prevalent — to have home blood pressure monitors so they can check and see what their blood pressures are on average,” says Dr. Beverly Green.
+She is a senior investigator for the Kaiser Permanente Washington Health Research Institute and an AHA fellow and member of the Target: BP Advisory Group.

-The website validatebp.org from the AMA provides a list of devices that have been validated for accuracy and shows a range of price options.
+The website validatebp.org from the American Medical Association provides a list of blood pressure devices that have been validated for accuracy, within a range of prices.

-Almost all older adults are going to have an elevated blood pressure under the most recent guidelines.
-Green says, “It’s great that we’re living longer, and high blood pressure is a natural phenomenon of getting older, but it’s just not very good for us.”
+Almost all older adults will have elevated blood pressure under the most recent guidelines.
+“It’s great that we’re living longer, and high blood pressure is a natural phenomenon of getting older, but it’s just not very good for us,” Green says.

 Hypertension: The silent killer